Codex (ChatGPT) Setup

 4. Verify the Connection

-Open the MCP servers list in your Codex surface (Mac app Settings, IDE extension panel, or codex mcp list from the CLI).
+Open the MCP servers list in your Codex surface (desktop app Settings, IDE extension panel, or codex mcp list from the CLI).
 Tempreon should appear as Connected.
 Start a new session and ask:

 "What Tempreon tools do you have access to?"